 Healthy, Comfort Food, Casual, Breakfast, Lunch + Dinner

 Fresh was my favourite spot for vegan food in Toronto.
 They’ve got the plant-based thing down pat and I loved their extensive menu that covers everything from buddha bowls to salads, to wraps and burgers.
 You can order something healthy or not-so-healthy so it’s appealing to everyone.
 The one on Queen St. West has a great patio, the one on Spadina has small outdoor seating area and cozy interior and the one on Bloor has indoor seating only.
 Hit up Fresh for a quick, casual meal or a full-on vegan comfort food feast.

 I loved that their bowls come in two sizes and can be ordered wth brown rice or soba noodles.
 They also have lots of fun elixirs, tonics, superfood lattes and matcha drinks on the menu.

 Healthy, Bowls, Salads, Lunch + Dinner

-Grasshopper has two locations, one on College near Spadina and one on Dundas West.
+Grasshopper has three locations across Toronto.
 The menu features appetizers such as fries and chick-un nuggets, burgers such as the pulled pork or spicy lentil burger, bowls such as mac and cheese, miso veggie and tofu scramble as well as cocktails, juices, smoothies and teas.
 I went to the one on College, it’s quite small with limited seating but the food was good and would eat there again.
 I had the veggie miso bowl and one of their kombucha specials.

 Pizza, Ice Cream, Vegan Comfort Food and Snacks